Oyster: Ecosystem services

 As an ecosystem engineer, oysters provide supporting ecosystem services, along with provisioning, regulating and cultural services.
 Oysters influence nutrient cycling, water filtration, habitat structure, biodiversity, and food web dynamics.
+Oyster reef habitats have been recognized as green infrastructure for shoreline protection.
 Assimilation of nitrogen and phosphorus into shellfish tissues provides an opportunity to remove these nutrients from the water column.
 In California's Tomales Bay, native oyster presence is associated with higher species diversity of benthic invertebrates.
-The ecological and economic importance of oyster reefs has become more acknowledged, restoration efforts have increased.
+As the ecological and economic importance of oyster reefs has become more acknowledged, restoration efforts have increased.